goldfishdev/Draw13/docs/tutorials/tutorial1.md

 Make sure you've followed the instructions in  [Getting Started](getting_started.md)

-Once you have the IDE and library set up, create a new file named `HELLO.C`.
+Once you have the IDE and library set up, create a new file named `MAIN.C`.
 All programming using Draw13 is done using C89, which has a [few major differences](https://cw.fel.cvut.cz/old/_media/courses/be5b99cpl/lectures/be5b99cpl-lec10-handout-3x3.pdf) from modern C.

 Here is a simple Hello World file.
 Don't worry, I'll explain everything afterwards:

 ```c
 #include "d13lib.h"